Female Snowboard Outfits Guide: Cute, Warm & Worth It—No Matter Your Budget

 (Black, Medium, Wide, $199.95)

-Favorite pants with amazing pockets - knee pocket perfect for snacks and essentials.
-Baggy fit with stretchy waistband works great for curvy figures where shopping is tough.
-Super warm - handled upstate NY conditions with just HeatTech base layers underneath.
-Expensive but worth every penny.
-Purchased November 2024.
+Favorite pants with amazing pocket placement!
+The knee pocket is perfect for snacks and quick-access essentials.
+The baggy fit paired with a stretchy waistband works especially well for curvy bodies, which can make snow gear shopping frustrating.
+Super warm and handled upstate NY conditions easily with just HeatTech base layers underneath.
+Pricey, but absolutely worth it.
+Purchased November 2024 so price may have changed since.

 Gymshark Pause Borg Pullover